trick77/ol-node-docker/README.md

 # overline-node-dev

 Rootless/unprivileged node for relaying blocks/transactions and/or mining on Overline blockchain.
-Adds source as git module for easy code modification/experiments.
+Adds Overline node source as git module for easy code modification.

 ## Build